apache/sedona/docs/tutorial/sql.md

 ## Retrieve SedonaContext

-Geospatial libraries dependent on Apache Sedona can retrieve registered and currently active SedonaContext with the following method starting from Sedona v1.4.2.
+Geospatial libraries dependent on Apache Sedona can retrieve registered and currently active SedonaContext with the following method starting from Sedona `v1.5.0`.

-==Sedona >= 1.4.2==
+Since: `v1.5.0`

 === "Scala"